DevOpsAutomationLabs/TechXchange_2663/docs/index.md

 #### Create an Architecture Decision Record for the Orders Container
 As often is the case, there are several ways to solve a problem and rarely is any single solution perfect.
 You will now capture the key decision on how to support internal orders in our implementation by documenting an Architecture Decision Record (ADR).

 - Select the Orders Container in the L2 diagram and go to its “Loop” tab.
 Loop is where we connect our architecture to decisions, our specification, its implementation, and so on.
-Refer to https://learning-devops-solution-workbench.knowis.cloud/docs/training/architect/unit3/#step-1-loop-and-links for an overview of what you can do in the Loop tab.
+Refer to [Learning Center | Loop and links](https://learning-devops-solution-workbench.knowis.cloud/docs/training/architect/unit3/#step-1-loop-and-links) for an overview of what you can do in the Loop tab.

 - Navigate to the "Decisions" sections, create a new decision and call it “Support of internal orders”.

 - Use the ADR Sidekick to help you fill out the context, solution options and decision for you.
-Here is how the ADR Sidekick works: https://learning-devops-solution-workbench.knowis.cloud/docs/training/architect/unit4/#adr-sidekick-ai-powered-assistance.
+Here is how the ADR Sidekick works: [Learning Center | ADR Sidekick](https://learning-devops-solution-workbench.knowis.cloud/docs/training/architect/unit4/#adr-sidekick-ai-powered-assistance).
 You can use one of the suggested prompts or write your own.
 For example you can use: Create a structured description with context, solution and decision on how internal orders by research and development can be considered in the architecture.

 Now, we clearly documented how this change is going to be implemented.
 Our developers can always connect the architecture to the decision via the Loop tab and can now start implementing this change.